.

 Price: $135

-These Beyerdynamic closed-over-the-ear headphones are a perfect addition to a basic setup.
-They offer great sound quality and a comforting amount of durability.
-With a good padding on the headset, these will perform well during long editing sessions.
+These Beyerdynamic closed, over-the-ear headphones are perfect for a basic setup.
+They offer excellent sound quality and comforting durability.
+The headset's padding is good, so that it will perform well during long editing sessions.

 Sony MDR7506